tq-bit/qache/readme.md

 ]);
 ```

-> The first entry's structure will be used to validate all further entries.
-If you assign an array if items, the structure of the first entry will be used for validation.

 ### Automatic cache updates

 When a single entry is created or updated, all related cached entries are automatically updated as well.
 Qache will iterate through all array-like entries in the cache, try to find matches and update them accordingly.
 It works like this: